LGBTQ History Month

 What was it about his story that interested you so much?

-I just thought if people could see the steps of a transition then maybe they would understand a little better what Transgenders go through, and perhaps have some empathy for the Trans community.
+I just thought if people could see the steps of a transition then maybe they would understand a little better what the Transgender community go through, and perhaps have some empathy for the Trans community.
 The medium of film is such a powerful teaching tool, so “show them, don’t tell them” I thought would be a great strategy to help kids, teens & parents, now it seems to be answering questions for many different people.